Binario Blanco

 The 2023 vintage had low yields – due to frost and other weather issues – but a warm harvest time has conferred high quality and concentration to the grapes.

-Grapes were hand-picked at night to retain freshness, destemmed and pressed into inox where there is a natural fermentation on the skins for 15-20 days at 17ºC.
-Afterwards the wine is racked to a gentle stabilization and fining with no additions except the SO2 allowable within Demeter Biodynamic guidelines.
+Grapes were hand-picked at night to retain freshness, destemmed and pressed into inox where there is a natural fermentation on the skins for 7-10 days at 17ºC with a further 10 days on the lees.
+A soft clarification and filtration; the wine is racked with a gentle stabilisation and fining with no additions except the SO2 allowable within Demeter Biodynamic guidelines.

 The bottle is presented without a capsule to cut down on waste.